jbruun/classify-passfail/docs/logistic_regression.md

 }
 ```

 It takes a few seconds to run the loop, so I'll import the results rather than executing it here.
+I did this for each centrality data frame (PS, CD, and ICS), using demographics (Gender/Section), FCI pretest score, and all three centrality measures as predictors.
+The function predicts passing if P > 0.5.

 ```r